zeplin/zeplin-extension-documentation/tutorial.md

 ### Adding a local extension

-During the beta, to debug and work with your extensions, you can add them to your Zeplin projects locally from their Extensions window.
+To debug and work with your extensions, you can add them to your Zeplin projects locally from their Extensions window.

-On the Mac app, holding down the Option key will enable the “Add Local Extension” option on the title bar:
+On Mac, Windows or Web apps, holding down the Option key will enable the “Add Local Extension” option on the title bar:

 ![Add local extension](img/addLocalExtension.png)